defenseunicorns/uds-package-minio-operator/docs/configuration.md

 - `copyPassword.enabled`: enables or disables the copying of the minio credential secret to another namespace
 - `copyPassword.secretName`: the name to give the Kubernetes secret in the other namespace
-- `copyPassword.secretIDKey`: the key to place the ID/user under within the Kubernetes secret
+- `copyPassword.secretIDKey`: the key for the Access Key ID within the Kubernetes secret
-- `copyPassword.secretPasswordKey`: the key to place the password under within the Kubernetes secret
+- `copyPassword.secretPasswordKey`: the key for the password within the Kubernetes secret
 - `copyPassword.user`: the user or "Access Key ID" for the scoped credential

 ## SSO